 Bernic Lake is about 60 miles northeast of Winnipeg, just beyond the western edge of the Canadian Shield.
 But on this spot two and a half billion years ago, Precambrian rains fell upon sterile volcanic basalt of the shield, chemically altering and eroding the rock into the world wide ocean, laying down oxygen poor sediments called Greenstone belts.
 These belts were buried and heated, compressed and folded at least three times, beginning two billion years ago with the advent of plate tectonics, until eventually batholiths of a new rock, granite, rose and (above) intruded the Greenstrones at depth.
 And at one batholith, about 15 miles due west of today's small community of Lac du Bonnet, Manitoba, cracks in the Greenstone were injected with chemically rich waters from the granite, concentrating a potpourri of rare earth metals, lithium, beryllium, tantalum and cesium.

-Sir Isaac Newton's modern fame is that of the discoverer of gravity, the inventor of calculus and optics and his three Laws of Motion.
+Sir Isaac Newton's modern fame is as the discoverer of gravity, the inventor of calculus and optics and his three Laws of Motion.
 When praised by his contemporaries Newton explained he stood on the shoulders of geniuses.
 But the great economist John Maynard Keynes also called him “the last of the magicians.”
 Newton devoted most of his time and effort to alchemy, and his search for the Philosopher's Stone, which would magically turn lead into gold.
 Newton was no more a fool, than Bishop Ussher.
-But both of men were of their age, and they lacked the technology to more precisely measure the world.
+But both of men were of their age, and they lacked the technology to more precisely measure the world they lived in.
+But they both wanted to do better.
+Neither of them thought human knowledge should stop where it was.

 The Bird River flows through the largest remaining, seemingly eternal, boreal forest on earth.
 It is an awe inspiring terrain, but capable of supporting only two humans per square mile.
 Since 1929 some 60 families in Lac du Bonnet have depended upon the Cabot Corporation's Tanco mine (above) to earn a living.
 Since the middle of the 1990's, each year's 30,000 kilograms of cesium extracted from the great rock rooms beneath Bernic Lake, have been destined to lubricate and cool oil drilling equipment world wide, in the form of caesium formate.
 The tiny fraction used in atomic clocks would never economically justify keeping the mine open.
 But there is enough profitable cesium under Bernic Lake to last another ten years.
 If the mine does not swallow the lake first.